Training and Education

 Internships and Practica

-Information about our APA-approved pre-doctoral clinical psychology internship program as well as training opportunities for students in other mental health disciplines at the baccalaureate, masters, or doctoral levels.
+Information about our APA accredited clinical psychology doctoral internship program as well as training opportunities for students in other mental health disciplines at the baccalaureate, masters, or doctoral levels.
 Information about our sign language interpreting internships is also presented.
 Sign language interpreter trainees may be students or working interpreters and may pursue interests in mental health interpreting, healthcare interpreting or both.

 Information regarding our D-C schema lectures, workshops, and related training opportunities for sign language interpreters.
 These training events are usually presented in locations outside of Rochester, NY, through arrangements with a hosting agency or via independent study mechanisms.
 (The DWC is approved by the Registry of Interpreters for the Deaf as a sponsor of continuing education units for workshops or independent study courses.)